SkylineCommunications/dataminer-docs/connector-help/connector_help/Sun_Unified_Storage_7310.md

 # Sun Unified Storage 7310

-The **Sun Unified Storage 7310** driver can be used to display and configure information of the device.
+The **Sun Unified Storage 7310** connector can be used to display and configure information of the device.

 ## About